 Finnish Student Health Service FSHS

-Student healthcare services include the following:
+Student healthcare services include, for example, the following entities:

 - health checks according to individual needs

-- provision of health and medical care services
+- organizing health and medical services

-- mental health and substance abuse services
+- mental health and substance abuse work

 - promotion of sexual health